Zoom Face - Myth or reality? Find out moreJanuary,20,2021

 Luckily for us, the lockdown has allowed us the time to understand ourselves better and that includes our skin.
 Zoom face has forced us to read up on products and treatments that can help us to treat and correct.

-The access to immediate remedies to any concerns on the face is possible thanks to the latest aesthetic treatments and skincare available to us – be it injectables like Botox and fillers to instantly lift and rejuvenate your skin to ongoing treatments like anti-pigmentation facials, lasers, peels, etc. as well as sunscreens and under eye cooling patches that go to work instantly to boost your skin health and rejuvenation as well as rebuild your self-image and confidence as well.
+Access to immediate remedies to any concerns on the face is possible thanks to the latest aesthetic treatments and skincare available to us – be it injectables like Botox and fillers to instantly lift and rejuvenate your skin to ongoing treatments like anti-pigmentation facials, lasers, peels, etc. as well as sunscreens and under-eye cooling patches that go to work instantly to boost your skin health and rejuvenation as well as rebuild your self-image and confidence as well.

 So are only women affected by Zoom face?